ZenithVal/vrc-bulk-upload/README.md

 A Unity plugin that uploads all active VRChat avatars across your open scenes.<br>
 Tested in Unity 2022.3.22f1 with VRC SDK 3.7.5 (VCC).

+To use this tool you must authorize it to sign the VRCSDK copyright agreement on your behalf.

 ![Screenshot](https://raw.githubusercontent.com/ZenithVal/vrc-bulk-upload/refs/heads/master/Screenshot.png?raw=true)

 ## Install Options